 As demonstrated in the CPT exam, when it comes to building the glutes effectively, range of motion matters.
 The limiting factor in achieving an ideal range of motion in a squat is often the exerciser's ability to get to the proper squat depth while also maintaining good form.

-If you’re looking for a squat variation that allows you to get lower without sacrificing your form, look no further than the goblet squat.
+If you’re looking for a squat variation - and something to add to your favorite kettlebell workout - that allows you to get lower without sacrificing your form, look no further than the goblet squat.

 How to Perform a Goblet Squat in 3 Steps